bpiereck/my_1st_gitRepo/concepts_dictionary.md

 create a file called `.gitignore`, all listes files and folders will not be version-controled by Git, nor pushed to GitHub.

 5. README.md file
 Is the file to describe your project, tool in Git and GitHub.
-Very important and very good practice in RDM.
+Very important and very good practice in RDM.git add

+6. How to go from local to remote
+You can do at any time of your project.
+You create 'a bridge' or connection, while to send commit trhough the brig you need to do it on a routine basis with `push`.